 How do I withdraw my application?

-Do I need to apply for a new Check if I change jobs?
+Do I need to apply for a new Check if I change jobs or where I volunteer?

 How do I request a replacement card?